sf105/sttp-book/test-automation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pPv37kPqvAE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## References

-* Pragmatic Unit Testing in Java 8 with Junit.
-Langr, Hunt, and Thomas.
-Pragmatic Programmers, 2015.

 ## Exercises

-{% include exercise-begin.html %}
+**Exercise 1.**
 Implement the `RomanNumeral` class.
 Then, write as many tests as you can for it, using JUnit.

 For now, do not worry about how to derive test cases.
 Just follow your intuition.

-{% include answer-begin.html %}

-Writing tests is fun, isn't it?

-{% include exercise-answer-end.html %}

-{% include exercise-begin.html %}
+**Exercise 2.**
 Choose a problem from [Codebat](https://codingbat.com/java/Logic-2).
 Solve it.
 Then, write as many tests as you can for it, using JUnit.

 For now, do not worry about how to derive test cases.
 Just follow your intuition.

-{% include answer-begin.html %}

-Writing tests is fun, isn't it?

-{% include exercise-answer-end.html %}
+## References

+* Pragmatic Unit Testing in Java 8 with Junit.
+Langr, Hunt, and Thomas.
+Pragmatic Programmers, 2015.

+* Barr, Earl T., Mark Harman, Phil McMinn, Muzammil Shahbaz, and Shin Yoo.
+"The oracle problem in software testing: A survey."
+IEEE transactions on software engineering 41, no. 5 (2014): 507-525.
+Harvard